Superstar0715/Django-example/README.md

 ## One-off command execution

-At times you might want to manually execute some command in the context of a running application in OpenShift.
+At times you might want to manually execute some command in the context of a running application in Superstar.
 You can drop into a Python shell for debugging, create a new user for the Django Admin interface, or perform any other task.

-You can do all that by using regular CLI commands from OpenShift.
+You can do all that by using regular CLI commands from Superstar.
-To make it a little more convenient, you can use the script `openshift/scripts/run-in-container.sh` that wraps some calls to `oc`.
+To make it a little more convenient, you can use the script `Superstar/scripts/run-in-container.sh` that wraps some calls to `oc`.
 In the future, the `oc` CLI tool might incorporate changes that make this script obsolete.